reverbdotcom/reverb-magento/README.md

 ## FAQ

-Q: Why are my Reverb Make & Model incorrect or showing as "Unknown"

-**Make & Model are guessed from the title unless you map those fields **.
-Use the configuration screen (System->Configuration->Reverb Configuration) to map make/model fields to attribute fields in your Magento installation.
-If you don't have structured make/model fields, we will attempt to guess them from the title, but this is not reliable.

-Q: How can I map make/model and other fields?

-If you don't already have make & model fields in your magento installation, you can add them by using the Catalog->Attributes section to add two new fields (for example, "reverb_make" and "reverb_model").
-Then go to Catalog->Attributes->Attribute Sets and add those fields into your default attribute set so they appear on every product.
-Finally, go to (System->Configuration->Reverb Configuration) and map the make and model fields to your newly created fields.
-You can do the same for other reverb attributes such as finish/year/shipping_profile_name

 Q: Why aren't things synced in real time, or failing to sync at all?

 The Reverb sync runs on a cron (magento's scheduler)  that's set to every minute for product syncs and every two minutes for order syncing.
 This is done so that when you save a product we won't interfere with your normal magento functions, and do all the sync in the background.